Kotlin/KEEP/KEEP-COROUTINES.md

 Note that normally controllers are singletons or at least very long-lived objects, so the need to allocate them does not impose significant performance penalties.

+What can controllers do?
+ * define behavior at suspension points,
+ * define exception handlers,
+ * define handlers for return from the coroutine (e.g. the last expression in the code block, or explicit `return`'s),
+ * (maybe something else?)

 ## Type-checking coroutines